hikeventures/hikeventures.github.io/_posts/reviews/2014-10-26-luci-r-outdoor-not-a-toy.markdown

 layout: post
 ---

 A while ago I was contacted by a representative of  [MPOWERD][1], who asked me if I would be interested to review their new inflatable solar lantern, Luci Outdoor.
 I said yes and several weeks later a package from the USA was waiting for me at home.
 Inside this package was Luci.
-Below are my thoughts and experiences of using this lantern on my several trips (Lithuania, Latvia, Poland and here in the Netherlands) during the last three months. {% include disclaimer.html %}
+Below are my thoughts and experiences of using this lantern on my several trips (Lithuania, Latvia, Poland and here in the Netherlands) during the last three months.

 <a href="https://www.flickr.com/photos/90204224@N07/15636357331" title="Luci tent"><img src="https://farm6.staticflickr.com/5597/15636357331_9926cfd49a_b.jpg" width="1024" alt="Luci Outdoor Solar Lantern"></a>
 <!--more-->